mani99brar/starpay/README.md

 ## Overview
-StarPay offers a streamlined solution for users to efficiently repay their debts on Starlay Finance.Enabling atomic transaction including, swaps from any preferred token directly into debt repayment in a seamless and user-friendly interface.
+StarPay offers a streamlined solution for users to efficiently repay their debts on Starlay Finance.
+Enabling atomic transaction including, swaps from any preferred token directly into debt repayment in a seamless and user-friendly interface.

 DEX : [Arthswap](https://docs.arthswap.org/) <br>
 Built for : [StarLay Finance](https://docs.starlay.finance/)